 - Psychotherapy and treatment of mental and emotional disorders

-In addition to the coursework listed above, LCPC licensure in Maryland requires the completion of supervised field experience, which may take the form of an internship or practicum—both of which must include at least 125 hours of face-to-face client counseling.
+Supervised field experience, which may take the form of an internship or practicum must include at least 125 hours of face-to-face client counseling.
 This requirement is distinct from post-graduate supervision, also a requirement for LCPC licensure in Maryland.
-(See “Supervision” below for details.)

 “Supervision” is shorthand for post-degree, directed experience in professional counseling under supervision in a work setting.
 Maryland requires aspiring LCPCs to complete a number of supervision hours respective to their degree: